Most ISFPs share a common interpersonal style and set of challenges.

 To summarize the graph above, three aspects most heavily influence ISFPs’ interpersonal style:

-For comparisons between ISFPs and other personality types, visit any of the type pairings below:
+For comparisons between ISFPs and other types from the 16 Personality typology, visit any of the type pairings below: